Transportation Management, M.S.

 Practicing professionals in the transportation industry fill the classrooms of the School of Engineering's MS in Transportation Management program.
 They share tested perspectives and trade new ideas about what could alleviate rush hour congestion or how to increase ridership.
-Join them and our distinguished faculty as you achieve greater understanding of the issues facing transportation management in the near- and long-term future.
+Join them and our distinguished faculty as you achieve a greater understanding of the issues facing transportation management in the near- and long-term future.

 Located in a city with one of the world’s most complex transit systems, our campus is a gateway to an ideal laboratory for those wishing to study the discipline.
-Together our students and faculty focus on the fundamentals of management and the economics at play for public and private sector agencies.
+Together, our students and faculty focus on the fundamentals of management and the economics at play for public and private sector agencies.
 We also look at how transportation projects can be optimized and how local, state, and national policies affect residents and businesses.

 Armed with this knowledge, graduates of the program discover the confidence needed to move ahead in the fields of transportation and facility management.